 How To Clean An Aquarium Filter With Vinegar

-When cleaning your fish tank filter, I recommend you only clean the housing with vinegar and not the filter media.
-The beneficial bacteria that are essential to the health of your tank live and breed within the filter media.
-Vinegar will kill the bacteria immediately.
+When cleaning your fish tank filter, I recommend you only clean the housing with vinegar.
+The beneficial bacteria that are essential to the health of your tank live and breed within the filter media, and vinegar kills these bacteria on contact.

-Vinegar will help remove limescale, algae, and other built-up gunk from the filter housing.
+Vinegar helps remove limescale, algae, and other built-up gunk from the filter housing.
 Soak the housing in a vinegar solution for 15 minutes and then rinse with clean water.

 If your filter media is filthy, you can soak it in a bucket of dechlorinated water for an hour before rinsing and returning it to the housing.

-I clean my filter media when I do a water change.
-I will soak the filter media in the bucket of tank water so as not to risk losing the delicate bacteria from it.
+I clean my filter media when I do a water change, soaking the filter media in the bucket of tank water after a thorough clean so I don’t lose the delicate bacteria from it.
 With regular cleaning, you shouldn’t need to do this too often.

 Cleaning your aquarium filter is essential for fish tank maintenance and should be done every 4-6 weeks.